HODRoddy/auto-annotated-portfolio/content/pages/projects/project-three.md

 date: '2025-02-18'
 client: Ongoing projects
 description: >-
-  Making the music is just the beginning, what you do with it becomes what makes or breaks you
+  ...wasn't on the managerial job description but nor is half the shit you have to do if you're on a shoestring budget.
+Suck it up.
 featuredImage:
   type: ImageBlock
   url: /images/bg3.jpg